Players (2010 TV series)

-Players is an American comedy series which premiered on the Spike network on March 2, 2010.
+Players is an American sitcom which premiered on the Spike network on March 2, 2010.
 The series is a partially scripted/mostly improvised comedy about two brothers who run a sports bar together.
-After airing 3 episodes, Players was removed from the Spike schedule and put on hiatus.
-The remaining seven episodes from season one were pushed back to air beginning July 21, 2010.
+After airing three episodes, Players was removed from the Spike schedule and put on hiatus.
+The remaining seven episodes from season 1 were pushed back to air beginning July 21, 2010.
 Spike aired the final four episodes back-to-back on August 14, 2010.

 Premise

 Creator Matt Walsh stars as fun-loving Bruce who runs a sports bar with his uptight older brother Ken, played by Ian Roberts.
 June Diane Raphael and Danielle Schneider co-star as Barb and Krista, the bar's waitresses.
 The cast also features James Pumphrey as Calvin, the young bartender who lives in the storage room and Jack McGee as Hickey, a retired police officer who spends most of his time hanging out at the bar betting on games.

-Guests stars included Matt Besser, Rob Huebel, Ken Jeong, Andrew Daly, Cathy Shim, Joseph Nunez, Paul Scheer and Horatio Sanz.
+Guests stars included Matt Besser, Rob Huebel, Ken Jeong, Andrew Daly, Cathy Shim, Joe Nunez, Paul Scheer and Horatio Sanz.